-This is a hashtag that is used by many people to encourage adoption over buying a dog.
-It’s pretty straight forward; adopt a dog, don’t shop for one.
+#Adoptdontshop is a hashtag that is used by many people to encourage adoption over buying a dog.
+It’s pretty straightforward; adopt a dog, don’t shop for one.
 Got it.

-For example, I shared my article, the Top 7 Questions To Ask A Breeder When Buying A Puppy, a couple months ago on Twitter and within a few minutes I received a “I prefer to #AdoptDontShop.”
+For example, I shared my article, 7 Best Questions To Ask A Dog Breeder Before Buying A Puppy, a couple of months ago on Twitter, and within a few minutes I received an “I prefer to #AdoptDontShop.”
 Cordial enough.

-But just last week when I tweeted a link to Selecting A Dog Breeder?
-10 Things To Consider Before You Tie The Knot, I woke up to this heartwarming response (see image).
+But just last week when I tweeted a link to The Ultimate Decision Guide for Selecting A Dog Breeder (That Works!), I woke up to this heartwarming response (see image).
 Wow.

 I get that not all rescue proponents share such vitriol, but it is clear to me there is a disconnect.